 A visit to this Wax Museum in San Francisco will take you about an hour and a half to two hours.
 This will give you plenty of time to see it all.
 The tour is self-guided, so you can walk through faster or slower depending on how much detail you want to get about each statue.

 The Wax Museum in San Francisco are 11 am to 5 pm on Mondays, Thursdays, and Sundays.
 They run from 11 am to 6 pm on Friday and Saturday.
 They vary their hours some days, but these are their standard hours.
 Last entry is 30 minutes before closing time.

 Check the calendar on the day of your visit if you plan to visit first thing in the morning or closer to closing time.

 These are the walk-up prices for tickets to the Wax Museum in San Francisco.

 In addition to buying discounted tickets online, you can also purchase them as part of a discount pass or combo tickets with other nearby attractions.
 Here are a few of the top options.

-Go Card: This discount card by Smart Destinations offers you admission for more than 25 location attractions and activities.
+Go City: This discount pass by offers you admission for more than 25 location attractions and activities.
 They include the Wax Museum San Francisco, Aquarium of the Bay, the California Academy of Sciences, and the Exploratorium.
 You will also get a ticket for a 60-minute bay cruise as well as others.